 - Use livelearn.ca’s self-study resources – These materials are accessible any time of the day.
 Our website is also mobile-friendly – you can use your phone anywhere as long as you have an internet connection.
 You can read or listen to idioms, do a few exercises each day, or just read articles (like what you are doing right now.
 Good job!).

 - Use audio resources and podcasts – Download language learning tools that you can listen to while on a long drive or while sunbathing.
 Here are a few suggestions: Audio resources to help you hone your English.

 - Attend the Summer Course – This is a nine-week course in July where you can learn more about summertime in Manitoba.
 You’ll also improve your speaking and writing skills through various fun activities.
 You’ll have a chance to share your outdoor adventures with your virtual classmates and improve your speaking and presentation skills in the process.

-You can also take advantage of online courses on a variety of topics being offered for free during the pandemic.
+You can also take advantage of online courses on various topics being offered for free during the pandemic.
 See Bored at home?
-Here are awesome resources for fun, learning, work and everything in between for suggested sites.
+Here are awesome resources for fun, learning, work, and everything between for suggested sites.
 Why not pick up a new skill while you have time?

 Start a garden

 Gardening is a great way to beautify your home, get exercise and even get fresh flowers and veggies.
 It’s also a good opportunity to teach your kids about responsibility, caring for the environment, as well as proper nutrition.
 You can do this even if you have limited space.
 First, know the right type of plants to grow and the specific ways to take care of them.
 The Community Gardener Guidebook is full of resources and tips to help you start your garden.